 Jane, Ellen's mother, said that she'd last seen her daughter at 7:30 am on the 3rd.
 She was fully dressed and in good spirits.
 She left Ellen with two of the youngest in the family and an older daughter, also Jane.
 The clothes had not been seen since.
 Jane returned at 4:30 to find Ellen gone.
 The previous day Ellen had asked to go and bathe and permission had been refused.
 Ellen was in the habit of bathing, but Jane did not know whereabouts.

 Jane Cunningham testified that she had been milking the cow at about 11:00 when her sister left to get the other cows on the 3rd.
 At 5:00 the dog came home, wet, uneasy and tired.
 It had not rained that day and was quite warm.
 Jane had last seen her sister fully dressed and talking to Tommy Mullins, a schoolboy.
 She was using her nightdress as a bustle.
 Jane believed Ellen was in the habit of bathing at the creek by Mr. Rudd's.
 Jane identified a pocket knife which seems to have been found either with or near her sister as belonging to W Jenkins.
 She said she last saw the knife when her sister passed it to her at the table the week before Ellen disappeared, and Jane had given the knife back to Jenkins.
 Jane said that Ellen was rarely away from home alone, but would often go to the Salvation Army Chapel with Jane.
 She did not know if Ellen and Jenkins were on good terms, but Ellen was not in any quarrels, and when Jane realised Ellen was gone she and her brother in law, Paul Bartsch, went looking.
 They saw a man's footprints by the creek, and there were wild-flowers on the other side.
 They ran into a young boy who said he'd heard someone scream, but Jane Sr. had written it off as just being a jackass.
+Yeah, that same Jane we know was at least partially deaf.

 Thomas Mullins said he was at the home that morning, and saw Ellen heading off around 8 without the dog, saying something about taking Jenkins his knife.
 Mullins ended up with the knife, and Ellen went to the Galls (obviously one of the family) which was where Jenkins lived.
 Mullins was able to accurately describe the knife.